hemangikakirde/credit-card-fraud-detection/README.md

 - SMOTE significantly improves the recall of both models, indicating better detection of fraudulent transactions.
 - However, it also leads to a decrease in precision for logistic regression, suggesting more false positives.

-## Visualizations
+## Visualisations
-Here are some key visualizations from the analysis:
+Here are some key visualisations from the analysis:
 1. Class Distribution:
    ![Class Distribution](images/class_distribution.png)
 2. Transaction Amount Distribution: